Teradata/stacki-wiki/wiki/Development.md

 ## Stacki Development

-This document is primarily for core Stacki developers, also applies to anyone contributing to Stacki, with the exception that external contribution should all be pull requests.
+This document is primarily for core Stacki developers, but it also applies to anyone contributing to Stacki, with the exception that external contributions should all be pull requests.

 ### Coding Standards